ivasik-k7/aws_mentorship/README.md

 - **AWS Errors**: Verify your credentials in `~/.aws/credentials` and permissions in your AWS account.
 - **Terraform Issues**: Ensure the correct version with `terraform version`.
 - **Resource Conflicts**: Check the AWS console for existing resources with the same names or CIDR blocks.

-## Contributions

-This repository is a work in progress.
-Feedback and suggestions from mentors and peers are encouraged to improve the content and structure.